Major League Soccer (MLS) is still a smaller betting market compared to other major sports. But interest in the sport has increased in recent years.

 Not only do you need to find a sportsbook that is reliable and can be trusted when it comes betting online, but one that plenty of MLS markets and decent betting limits.

 MyBookie.ag is our top choice for betting MLS.

 Looking For More Top Sportsbooks?
 Check Out Our List Of The Best Sportsbooks To Bet On Soccer Page

 MLS betting certainly falls into the small market category.
 The amount wagered on MLS markets is insignificant compared to any more prominent leagues in North American, such as basketball and football.

-Their limits are considerably bigger than Bovada’s, but MLS markets while considerably more than Bovada are still small compared to larger markets.
+Their limits are considerably bigger than MyBookie’s, but MLS markets while considerably more than Bovada are still small compared to larger markets.
 MLS wagering has a maximum of $2,000 on spreads, $3,000 on money lines, and $2,000 on totals.
-BetOnline takes up to $25,000 on NFL sides and up to $10,000 on NBA totals.
+For comparison, BetOnline takes up to $25,000 on NFL sides and up to $10,000 on NBA totals.

 In fact, they take larger wagers on European soccer and internationals than they do in MLS markets.
-The oddsmakers are more confident on those odds since there is a lot of action on them in worldwide betting markets.
+The oddsmakers are more confident about those odds since there is a lot of action on them in worldwide betting markets.